Board of Directors

 Don earned a B.A. degree from Lycoming College, an M.S.F. degree from Loyola University Maryland and is a Certified Public Accountant.

-Additionally, his career includes a 13-year tenure with Ernst & Young, where he was admitted to partnership in the Northern Virginia High Technology and Life Science Practice as Audit Partner serving a variety of private and publicly traded biotechnology companies.
-Pete received a Bachelor of Business Administration, Accounting, from Salisbury University in Maryland and he also serves on the Board and Executive Committees of the Technology Council of Maryland.
+Prior to Martek, Pete spent 13-years at Ernst & Young, where he advanced to Partner in the Northern Virginia High Technology and Life Science Practice, serving a variety of private and publicly traded biotechnology companies.
+A member of Paragon’s Board of Directors, Pete received a BBA in Accounting, from Salisbury University in Maryland and serves on the Board and Executive Committees of the Technology Council of Maryland.

 Principal, Intralytix, Inc.Mr.
 Hervy is an entrepreneur and experienced CEO of small to large corporations.
 Following his MBA from the Wharton School, University of Pennsylvania, in 1974, he joined Thomson, SA, and became the President and CEO of Thomson CGR Medical Corporation.
 In 1985, Mr. Hervy acquired Sopha Medical Systems, Inc., a nuclear medicine company.
 As Sopha’s Chairman and CEO, Mr. Hervy executed a successful turn around and growth plan by the time he sold it in 1988.
 Mr. Hervy also served as a founding trustee of the Maryland Venture Capital Trust and currently serves as chairman of MDBio, Inc., and a trustee of St. Mary’s College of Maryland.